trmml/dapper/README.md

 dapper
 ======

-Make your blog post look great, and in under a kilobyte minified.
+Make your blog post look great, and just above a kilobyte minified.

 Download/Install
 ----------------